codingcatgirl/choo/docs/choo/models.rst

     An :py:class:`AbstractLocation` where rides stop (e.g. Gleis 7).
 It belongs to one :py:class:`Stop`.

+    .. attribute:: ifopt

+        The globally unique ID of this Platform according to *Identification of Fixed Objects in Public Transport* supported by some APIs.

     .. attribute:: stop

-        The :py:class:`Stop` this platform belongs to.
+        **Not None.** The :py:class:`Stop` this platform belongs to.

-    .. attribute:: name⁰
+    .. attribute:: name

         The name of this Platform (e.g. 7 or 2b).

-    .. attribute:: full_name⁰
+    .. attribute:: full_name

         The full name of this Platform (e.g. Bussteig 7 or Gleis 2b)